balrok/Flashget/readme.md

 bad intent :)

 ## Contributing:

-If you like to improve this program just send me a mail and I will help you.
+If you like to improve this program but don't like the ugly code - just send me a mail and I will help you.

 ## License: